 5) Once the cakes are baked, leave to cool on a wire rack.

-6) To make the Cream Cheese Frosting – With a stand mixer/electric whisk, beat the room temperature/softened butter for a couple of minutes with the cream cheese so its really supple and smooth.
+6) To make the Cream Cheese Frosting – With a stand mixer/electric whisk, beat the room temperature/softened butter for a couple of minutes so its really smooth.
+Fold through the the cream cheese so its combined, or beat on a low speed.
 Stir in the Vanilla extract.

 8) Even your cakes out by cutting the tops off (if they’re uneven in the first place) layer on 1/3 of the Frosting, smooth it over, and add the other one on top – and add 1/3 more frosting.
 Finally, smooth the last 1/3 of frosting round the edges as well, and sprinkle on some cake crumbs to give the classic red velvet finish!

 I really really really recommend in investing in good quality Sugarflair Red Extra Food Colouring for a red velvet cake – I use Sugarflair paste colours which you can buy online, or in cake decorating shops etc – but they don’t have a funny taste to them, you use far less to make them work, and they last so much longer!!

 You really do need the butter in the frosting to be softened/at room temperature so that when you combine it with the cream cheese, it doesn’t take too long and it stays smooth.
 Cold butter will NOT work!

 This cake will last in the fridge for up to 3 days, covered!

 Find my other Cake recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.